leatherback-monitoring/leatherback-monitoring.github.io/_posts/2016-09-10-Project Update #8.markdown

 Another aspect of weatherproofing we've been looking into and testing out is conformal coating.
 Conformal coating is a process in which a thin layer of protective chemical (usually some kind of acrylic, polyurethane, epoxy, or silicone) is deposited on a PCB through dipping, spraying, painting or curing.
 There are advantages to each type of material and coating method, but we're looking into spray acrylic as it's easy to apply and relatively easy to rework (remove & redo if something goes wrong or needs to be tested).
 However, we can't conformally coat the opening of our humidity sensor, because then it would be unable to log humidity.

 The last part of weatherproofing the sensor is the union between the two distinct parts of the case.
 As the case is now a roughly cylindrical shape, a top and bottom piece will screw together.
-It's tricky to get the tolerancing right of the screw threads because the 3D printer we're using has not had great repeatibility, and because we've never modeled actually functional threads before.
+It's tricky to get the tolerancing right of the screw threads because the 3D printer we're using has not had great repeatability, and because we've never modeled actually functional threads before.
 However, we're confident a combination of 3D printer maintenance tweaks and CAD tolerancing in good threading action.